mattruggio/basketball/README.md

 **Front Office** | Identifiable as a team, contains logic for how to auto-pick draft selections.
 Meant to be subclassed and extended to include more intricate player selection logic as the base will simply randomly select a player.
 **Game** | Matches up a date with two teams (home and away) to represent a coordinatord match-up.
 **League Repository** | Understands how to save and load League objects from JSON files on disk.
-**League** | Describes a league in terms of structure composed of teams and players.
+**League** | Describes a league in terms of structure composed of conferences, divisions, teams, and players.
 **Match** | When the Coordinator needs an Arena instance to select a game winner, it will send the Arena a Match.
 A match is Game but also includes the active roster (players) for both teams that will participate in the game.
 **Org** | Bounded context (sub-module) dealing with overall organizational structure of a sports assocation.
 **Pick** | Result event emitted when a player is automatically or manually selected.